Modeling Variable

 TermInfo.Slice := Slice;

-Using properties and methods of the IMsFormulaTermInfo interface one can determine the type of term passing to calculation, set initial transformation for the term and set up other parameters.
+Using properties and methods of the IMsFormulaTermInfo interface the user can determine the type of term passing to calculation, set initial transformation for the term and set up other parameters.

 Creating Variables